 Performance of Hong Kong Toy Exports

 Hong Kong exporters are known for producing high-quality toys.
-A large share of industry revenues are generated from contract manufacturing with overseas industry giants and licensed holders, such as Disney, Hasbro, Mattel and Warner Bros. in the US, Zapf in Germany, as well as Bandai and Takara Tomy in Japan.
+A large share of industry revenues are generated from contract manufacturing with overseas industry giants, brand owners and licence holders, such as Disney, Hasbro, Mattel and Warner Bros. in the US, Zapf in Germany, as well as Bandai and Takara Tomy in Japan.
 Production specifications and product designs are usually provided by these overseas buyers.
 This type of arrangement, in effect, minimises local manufacturers' risks relating to product designs, inventory taking and marketing.
 However, Hong Kong manufacturers have increasingly offered expertise in design, engineering, modeling, tooling, quality control and other technical know-how to its customers, and developed their own brands.
-Some well-known brands of Hong Kong companies include Manley, Playmates and Vtech.
+Some well-known brands of Hong Kong companies include Hero Cross, Playmates and Vtech.
 On the other hand, some manufacturers also export generic products as open items.
 Trading companies source a wide range of open items from different small manufacturers.

 In order to expand business networks, explore market opportunities, and promote product image as well as brand-names abroad, Hong Kong toy makers participate in well-organised and influential international trade fairs.
 Below is a list of some major trade fairs:

 The HKTDC also organises study/match-making missions for Hong Kong manufacturers through arranging visits to specific markets for new business relations establishment.

 According to Euromonitor International, global toys and games retail sales grew by 3%, reaching US$219 billion in 2018.
 Major markets include the US, Western Europe, mainland China and Japan.
 While electronic and video games are expected to maintain its growth momentum across all regions, emerging market is expected to be the driver for sales in traditional toys and games.